Understanding Di2 derailleur specifications

 Front derailleur

-Shimano Di2 road groupsets come with just in front derailleur version, so there's not much to choose there.
+Shimano Di2 road groupsets come with just one front derailleur version, so there's not much to choose there.
 Are you running Ultegra Di2?
 Then you'll probably use the Ultegra front derailleur.
 Is your bike equipped with DURA-ACE?
 Then it'll have a DURA-ACE front derailleur.
+There are no large / medium / small cage front derailleurs.

 Nonetheless, these still have specifications like total capacity, chain line, and top gear teeth.
 Let's discuss what these mean.